Dinosapien: Dinosaurs

 Eno - A 6 ft theropod teenage dinosaur who is pale green with red and yellow stripes along his back, has a grey underbelly, pheasant-like feathers on the head (like human hair) and tail, yellow hawk-like forward eyes, feet like a dromaeosaur, and a short snout.
 In fact, Lauren confirmed that Eno's kind evolved from the species Dromaeosaurus.
 Like a parrot, Eno can copy and use words almost in context, but despite his intelligence, he has a four-year-old child's grammar when he talks.
 Eno is known to make squawking sounds similar to that of a bird, and quite sensitive to high-pitched sounds; they have a tendency to scare and drive him away.
 He is also known for climbing trees, but only for hiding or escaping.
 Judging from an incident when Eno was seen eating hot dogs and leaves, he is possibly omnivorous.

-The Diggers - Two rather goofy bipedal cross-between Prenocephale and Pinacosaurus, but with little arms like a T. rex.
+The Diggers - Two rather goofy bipedal cross-between Prenocephale and Pinacosaurus, but with long grasping arms like a Dromaeosaur.
 Their species is described as "Ornithosapien" by Danny and Nelson in episode 12.
 They are insectivores.
 They are Eno's enemies, and they chase him persistently.
 They also chase everyone else and seem just evil.
 They can make things and use tools.
 They have a weakness though; they can be disabled temporarily by very bright lights (shown by nictitating eyelids).
 Lauren has nicknamed them Green Eyes (the male) and Cerepta (the female).
-The Diggers were apparently killed in the final episode in the Badlands when the Thunderbird cloud ignited Aiken's dynamite stash.
-This is not certain, since Aikens survived the explosion making it possible that they could have as well.
+The Diggers are buried in an avalanche triggered by the dynamite.
+While Dr. Aikens survived, the final fate of the Diggers was left ambiguous on-screen.
 Since Cerepta is female and the leader of the duo, it might hint that in their species the females are most dominant.